 - Last but not least payment option.
 Your membership website should be able to integrate different payment gateway so that you are able to accept online payment from different platforms.

 All the above-mentioned features can be added to any platform but yes if you end up selecting the wrong platform then it can trouble you in the future.
 If you have a budget and don’t want your hands into writing codes then you are always open to hiring a website design professional that can help you to create a feature-full membership website for your business.

-Apart from that, there is another popular and widely used platform that you can use to create a membership website and it’s none other than “Wordpress”.
-It is considered as one of the best platforms which can be used to create any kind of website including “membership website”.
-Yes, there will be a difference between creating a website on your own using wordpress and handing the same to an experienced wordpress website design professionals.
+Apart from that, there is another popular and widely used platform that you can use to create a membership website and it’s none other than “WordPress”.
+It is considered as one of the best platforms which can be used to create any kind of website including a “membership website”.
+Yes, there will be a difference between creating a website on your own using WordPress and handing the same to experienced WordPress website design professionals.

 Apart from that, you can also integrate various payment gateway and other features that can help you to make your membership website feature-rich.
 In the coming paragraph, we will be highlighting most of them.

 Most of the new beginners get confused and end up selecting the wrong WordPress platform.
 Remember there are two types of WordPress, we recommend selecting self-hosted wordpres.org because you get access to a wide range of features and tools which you can use to create your membership website.
 Once you’re done with selecting the platform then next comes the crucial part that is selecting the domain name and hosting.
 If your hosting provider is not offering an SSL certificate then you need to take an SSL certificate as well.